ajmeese7/hellochess-v2/README.md

 Visit `localhost:8080` and hope everything works!

 ### Troubleshooting
+##### MongoDB
+If you experience problems running `npm run datapath` or `npm run server`, it may be because there is a problem with your Mongo install.
+Create a configuration file by running:

+`sudo nano /etc/systemd/system/mongodb.service`

+Start the service by running:

+`sudo systemctl start mongodb`

+Check the service:
+`sudo systemctl status mongodb`

+And make the service permenant:
+`sudo systemctl enable mongodb`

+##### Other
 If you experience an ENOSPC error or an inotify limit message when running the above command, run:

 `echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p`